zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/README.md

 - **Scalability**: Actors are distributed across a cluster (e.g., Kubernetes), with Dapr handling placement and load balancing.
 - **Fault Tolerance**: Dapr retries failed actor operations and supports supervisor-like patterns for error handling.
 - **Turn-Based Concurrency**: Dapr Actors process one message at a time, ensuring predictable behavior in high-concurrency scenarios.
+- **Polyglot Support:** Actors can be implemented in any language (e.g., Python, Go) using Dapr’s HTTP/gRPC APIs, aligning with DACA’s FastAPI-based stack.

-In DACA, Dapr Actors are used alongside other Dapr building blocks (state management, pub/sub, workflows) to orchestrate AI agents, making the Actor Model a natural fit for its event-driven, microservices-based architecture.
+In DACA, Dapr Virtual Actors are used alongside other Dapr building blocks (state management, pub/sub, workflows) to orchestrate AI agents, making them a natural fit for its event-driven, microservices-based architecture.

+## What We will cover in this module?
+- **Fundamentals**: Actor creation, state persistence (Step 1).
+- **Practical Agent**: Chat agent with pub/sub (Step 2).
+- **Coordination**: Actor-to-actor communication (Step 3).
+- **Advanced Features**: Reminders, timers, reentrancy, fault tolerance (Step 4).
+- **Multi-Agent System**: Base class, chat, and memory agents with AI (Step 5).
+- **Interoperability**: A2A integration for cross-framework agent collaboration (Step 6).

 ### Reading and Learning Resources
 - [Dapr Actors](https://docs.dapr.io/developing-applications/building-blocks/actors/)